tsubaki/AnimatorLikeAnimatoin/README.md

 ![style5 has animation clips](img/style5_1.jpg)

-This style fixed style 4's issues. so, it can use blend and it can change animation with low cost. but control are complex, and you should prepare many many animators.
+This style fixed style 4's issues. so, it can use blend and it can change animation with low cost. but control are complex.
+If you want to go this approach, you should prepare AnimatorControllers same number with maximum clip count (need automatic!).

 ![stlye5 many animation clips](img/Style5_2.png)

+The problem is that you can not adjust the curve of the blend.
+If it is necessary, use the Style2 or Style1.